bakame-php/cron-expression/README.md

 - `Scheduler::fromUTC`: instantiate a scheduler using the `UTC` timezone.
 - `Scheduler::fromSystemTimezone`: instantiate a scheduler using the underlying system timezone

-**Both the named constructors exclude by default the start date from the results.**
+**Both named constructors exclude by default the start date from the results.**

 ```php
 <?php